HSiv/CodeLabs-GameDev-5-MonoGameIntro/README.md

 	private static readonly SoundEffect _playerShot;
 	````

 1. Look for **Ex1Task6 - Step 8**.
 Double click on it and then uncomment the code.
+This makes use of the ContentManager we covered earlier.
+But this time we load a *SoundEffect*.

 	````C#
 	_playerShot = AlienAttackGame.Instance.Content.Load<SoundEffect>("sfx\\playerShot");
 	````

 1. Look for **Ex1Task6 - Step 9**.
 Double click on it and then uncomment the code.
+SoundEffect classes have a *Play* method on them.
+So playing a sound is as simple as just calling *.Play*.

 	````C#
 	case Cue.PlayerShot: